Chapter 8 From Communalism To The Partition Topic B The Communal Divide And The Decision Of Partition Of India

 In 1933 some Muslim students of Cambridge University published a pamphlet ‘Now or Never’under.

-The leadership of Rahmat Ali in which a proposal was made for a separate Pakistan state consisting of Muslim-inhabited areas.
+The leadership of Rahmat Ali in which a proposal for a separate Pakistan state consisting of Muslim-inhabited areas.

 These areas included Punjab, North West Frontier Province, Sindh, and Kashmir.